 People are used to seeing images in both a portrait and landscape mode or being able to tap the image and see it independently from the associated text, depending on the website they are visiting.
 This isn’t always the case with Instagram.
-Also, Instagram doesn’t allow its platform to rotate 90 degrees so the image can be seen landscape or lengthwise.
-Further, if you try to bloat an image to magnify a part of it, the image snaps right back after you release it.

 Read these five quick tips before you post your open house flier:

 1. Review the size and format.
-It matters, and if you don’t get it right, especially on Instagram, your image can end up looking either cut off or fuzzy, which can make you and your channel look amateurish.
+If you don’t get it right, especially on Instagram, your image can end up looking either cut off or fuzzy, which can make you and your channel look amateurish.
 In this example, Facebook will resize your image to fit most devices, while Instagram needs an image of either 1080 px X 1080 px or 1440 px X 1440 px (pixels).
 Format choices are usually PNG (larger file size but supports transparent background) and JPG (smaller file size and it will create the file with a white background).

 2. Minimal text.
 The goal is to get searchers curious about the open house, not overload them with a ton of text.